Ff00ff/mammoth/README.md

 ### Insert

-To insert a row you only have to specify the `.notNull()` columns.
+To insert a row you only have to specify the `.notNull()` without a `.default()`.
 The other columns are optional.

 ```ts
 const numberOfRows = await insertInto(list).values({
   name: `My List`,
 });
 ```

+> In an earlier version of Mammoth you still had to pass `undefined` for nullable columns, but with some type magic this is now fixed!

 Again, if you use `.returning(..)` the return type is changed automatically.